Miklos-Molnar/Markdown-projects/2025-07-06-Joe-Reis-Practical-Data-Modeling-Book/brainfarts-to-49-blogpost.md

 That’s one of the biggest cognitive upgrades pattern-thinking gives us:
 You stop solving things ad hoc, and start seeing them as part of a reusable toolkit.

-How much of the real-world data modeling game can dbt actually cover in 2025?
+H**ow much of the real-world data modeling game can dbt actually cover in 2025?**
 A lot.
 But let’s break it down honestly:
 | Use Case Type                        | Coverage in dbt                                     |
 | ------------------------------------ | --------------------------------------------------- |